Can’t get to sleep? Can’t stay asleep? Can’t stand the CPAP machine? Poor quality sleep and you’re tired all day? Hypnosis can help.

 ChangeWorks Hypnosis Center has been asked to provide referral based hypnosis for sleep services for a number of sleep clinics in the Twin Cities area because of the positive, effective results our clients have had with hypnosis improving their sleep, improving their acceptance of CPAP masks, reduction of insomnia and more.
 Many of our clients, including the ones providing testimonials below, were referred by a sleep center or their primary care physician.

-Below are just a couple of the testimonials we’ve received from clients presenting with sleep issues.
+Below are just a few of the testimonials we’ve received from clients presenting with sleep issues.

 The reason I would have bet against this is that I never, ever in my life imagined I would see a hypnotist.
 I still am in disbelief, but the results seem to speak for themselves.
 For the past handful of years life has been just plain miserable.
 I work construction so I am up out of bed by 4 am and in the shop by 5 am and many days I work until 6 or 6:30 PM and usually at least 6 days a week.
 I was absolutely exhausted when I would get home from work.
 I would try to hit the sack by 8:30 but it always seems to work out to be closer to 9 or 9:30 PM.
 Even when I did get to bed, I never slept well.
 Several years ago I was diagnosed with sleep apnea, and I sleep using a CPAP mask.
 The CPAP mask was a huge improvement, but it added its own problems as well.
 Its uncomfortable an inconvenient to sleep with a CPAP mask on.
 And it seems no matter what I do, my mask leaks air throughout the night and that wakes me up several times a night.
 I was not getting anything near good sleep and nowhere near enough of it when I did sleep.
 I always felt run down, I never had any energy anymore which zapped my motivation and I was constantly tired and nodding off at inopportune times.
 My wife and kids said I became an unbearable grouch and no one wanted to be around me.